Hamiltonian Active Particles in Incompressible Fluid Membranes: Incompressible supported membrane

 \section{Incompressible supported membrane}

-We consider a two--dimensional viscous membrane of shear viscosity $\eta_s$ lying in the plane $z=h$, supported by a Newtonian subphase of viscosity $\eta$ and thickness $h$ above a rigid wall (Fig.~\ref{fig:schematic}).
-Throughout the main text we restrict to the incompressible limit: the in--plane velocity field $\mathbf v(\mathbf r)$ satisfies $\nabla\!\cdot\!\mathbf v=0$, there is no dilatational viscosity.
+We consider a two-dimensional viscous membrane of shear viscosity $\eta_s$ lying in the plane $z=h$, supported by a Newtonian shallow subphase of viscosity $\eta$ and thickness $h$ above a rigid substrate (Fig.~\ref{fig:schematic}).
+Throughout the main text we restrict to the incompressible limit: the in-plane velocity field $\mathbf v(\mathbf r)$ satisfies $\nabla\!\cdot\!\mathbf v=0$, there is no dilatational viscosity.
+Eliminating the three-dimensional subphase flow under a lubrication approximation yields an effective Brinkman friction acting on the membrane~\cite{staj,Hosaka2023}, so that the steady Stokes balance equation reads